-One fine day you decide to start a blog, and you immediately get stuck on the most basic, yet most important questions:
+One fine day you decide to start a blog, and you immediately get stuck on the most basic, yet most important question:

-- Where should I go to start a blog?
+- On which blogging platform should I start a blog?

 These questions play a significant role for anyone who wishes to get started blogging.